mooonbit/BubbleWrap/README.md

 - On the first time: Open terminal in the BubbleWrap folder, type and run "npm install".
 Wait until it's finished.

 - To test your app, open the terminal in root folder, type and run: "npm run electron"
-- To create an executable of your game for Windows, do as follows: Open terminal, type and run in root folder: "electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
+- To create an executable of your game for Windows, do as follows: Open terminal, type and run in root folder: "npx electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
 This creates a folder with the ".exe" file.

 # How does BubbleWrap work?
 ## binjgb files generated with GB Studio